 Option 1: Use a similar design

 Maybe you’ve already printed a comparable model or started a design already.
 Upload it to our platform and you will get an instant quote for it.
 This is a good way to decide on the final design for your model or to “play around” with the materials we offer.

-Maybe you had something in mind but then realised that another material would be more affordable or that you would be prefer another finish.
-Upload a similar design or a work in progress which you can adapt your design to.
+Maybe you had something in mind but then realized that another material would be more affordable or that you would prefer another finish.
+Upload a similar design or a work in progress to which you can adapt your design.
 Follow the design guidelines of our materials to understand the best practices for each one.